 Effects of Exercise

 Currently no cure exists for fatty liver disease, but certain habits can help keep the disease under control or prevent the disease from developing.
 One of these habits is exercise.
 Exercise helps with the disease in several ways.
-First, it helps you control your weight by burning of excess fat, which can prevent obesity.
+First, it helps you control your weight by burning off excess fat.
 Exercise can also help increase levels of "good" high-density lipoprotein cholesterol, which in turn lowers your triglyceride levels and "bad" low-density lipoprotein cholesterol.
 Exercise also helps prevent and control other diseases associated with fatty liver disease, such as type 2 diabetes.

 Effects of Water